 Overview of the Flying Ships

 The Flying Ship Company has taken proven Soviet-era Ekranoplan technology that harnesses the aerodynamic principal of Ground Effect to create advanced, unmanned maritime shipping vehicles that fly just over the water.
-These patent-pending Flying Ships will disrupt the global logistics industry with the combination of hybrid-electric propulsion and 21st century aerodynamics.
-Integrating these concepts dramatically decreases vehicle cost, improves fuel efficiency and reduces CO2 emissions.
+These Flying Ships will disrupt the global logistics industry with the combination of green technology and 21st century aerodynamics.
+Integrating these concepts dramatically decreases vehicle cost, improves energy efficiency and reduces CO2 emissions.

 The Flying Ship Company is actively pursuing investment and partnerships to meet a surge in demand for shipping goods to time and price-sensitive coastal regions around the world.
 Unmanned Flying Ships will offer a new, high-speed and inexpensive option by providing access to more delivery points faster than boats and at a fraction of the cost of aircraft, disrupting the logistics market and opening new opportunities for development in underserved areas of the world.